Matthew-brinkmann/Matthew-brinkmann/README.md

 * :computer: I am a Associate Software Engineer at [ReeceTech](https://www.reecetech.com.au/)
 * Currently predominately working in C, Python, and occasionally in Java.
 * [linkedIn profile](https://www.linkedin.com/in/matthew-brinkmann-47061a157/)
-* Occasionally I need to summarise learning for Holberton, these can be found on [medium](https://medium.com/@matthew.brinkmann)
+* Occasionally I need to summarise my lessons for Holberton, these can be found on [medium](https://medium.com/@matthew.brinkmann)

 <!--
 **Matthew-brinkmann/Matthew-brinkmann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.